The Asheville Bachelorette Weekend Itinerary

 Mid-Morning to Afternoon: Pisgah National Forest

-This is the centerpiece of the trip for me, and it's where Asheville shows off in a way no brewery ever could.
-Take the Blue Ridge Parkway south to HWY 276 and make it a loop through Pisgah.
+This is the centerpiece of the trip for me.
+For a scenic drive, take the Blue Ridge Parkway south to HWY 276 and make it a loop through Pisgah.

 Stops to plan:

-Looking Glass Falls — A 60-foot waterfall just off the highway.
-Not much of a hike, but a stunning first stop and great for photos.
+• Looking Glass Falls — A 60-foot waterfall just off the highway.
+Not much of a hike, but a stunning stop and great for photos.

 End the afternoon with ice cream at Dolly's Dairy Bar.
 This is non-negotiable.
-It's an Asheville institution and nothing tastes better after a day in the mountains.
+It's an institution and nothing tastes better after a day in the mountains.
+For a more substantial snack, swing by the Sierra Nevada taproom.
+They have a range of options - not just beer - and serve great food in the most picturesque setting.

 Evening: Dinner + Live Music